-- Approved iPOS on file (no pending changes or petitions) - All minimum 3.0 GPA requirements met (iPOS and Graduate) - Approved full committee on iPOS (no pending changes) - Student is active and currently enrolled - Applied for graduation
+- Approved iPOS on file (no pending changes or petitions) - All minimum 3.0 GPA requirements met (iPOS and Graduate) - Approved full committee on iPOS (no pendingchanges) - Student is active and currently enrolled - Applied for graduation

-Student must confirm with their committee and reserve a room with the Program Coordinator prior to scheduling the defense in MyASU.
+Student must confirm with their committee and reserve a room with the program coordinator prior to scheduling the defense in MyASU.
 Committee members may Skype or otherwise teleconference in for the defense, but the chair must be physically present.
 If this is not possible, student must submit a committee change request on the iPOS, reassigning roles so as to have two co-chairs.
 At least one of the co-chairs must be physically present.

 The oral defense is a public meeting that includes the student, chair, committee, and anyone else who would like to attend.
 Since the defense is also an examination of the student's research, most of the meeting is devoted to the student's presentation of the research and the committee's questions to the student.
 The chair serves as the facilitator of the defense and determines whether, and when, those not on the committee can ask questions or offer comments.
 When the committee is determining the outcome of the defense, the student and non-committee members are asked to leave the room.
-Possible outcomes of the defense, as specified and defined on the Announcement and Report for Master's Thesis Defense (Pass/Fail form; supplied by Graduate College), are pass, pass with minor revisions, pass with major revisions, or fail.
+Possible outcomes of the defense, as specified and defined on the Announcement and Report for Master's Thesis Defense (Pass/Fail form; supplied by Graduate College), are pass, pass with revisions, or fail.

-Once the student has successfully defended the thesis, the committee must sign the Pass/Fail form and submit the form to the Program Coordinator.
+Once the student has successfully defended the thesis, the committee must sign the Pass/Fail DocuSign form.
 Students are then eligible to electronically submit the thesis to UMI/ProQuest.
 The document will not be processed until all signatures have been obtained and the original Pass/Fail form has been recorded with Graduate College.